helm/community/hips/hip-00xx-sequencing.md

 ### Proposal 1: Named Dependencies
 At a high level, allow Chart Developers to assign named dependency annotations to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.
 Three new annotations would be added to enable this described next.

 - `helm.sh/layer`: Declare a layer that a given resource belongs to.
 Any numebr of resources can belong to a layer.
+A resource can only belong to one layer.
-- `helm.sh/depends-on/layer`: Declare a layer that must exist and in a ready state before this resource can be deployed.
+- `helm.sh/depends-on/layers`: Declare layers that must exist and in a ready state before this resource can be deployed.
+Order of the layers has no significance
-- `helm.sh/depends-on/chart`: Declare a chart dependency that must exist and in a ready state before this resource can be deployed.
-For the chart to be declared ready, all of its resources, with their sequencing order taken into consideration, would need to be deployed and declared ready.
+- `helm.sh/depends-on/charts`: Declare chart dependencies that must exist and in a ready state before the parent chart can be deployed.
+For the dependency or subchart chart to be declared ready, all of its resources, with their sequencing order taken into consideration, would need to be deployed and declared ready.
+Order of the charts has no significance.

 A layer would not be considered "ready" and the next layer deployed until all resources in that layer are considered "ready".
 Readiness is described in a later section.